kashing1999/notes/java.md

 ```

 ## `StringBuilder` class
-- Java StringBuilder class is used to create mutable (modifiable) string
+- The Java `StringBuilder` class is used to create mutable (modifiable) strings
-- The Java StringBuilder class is same as StringBuffer class except that it is non- synchronized
+- The Java `StringBuilder` class is same as `StringBuffer` class except that it is non-synchronized
 - It is available since JDK 1.5
 - It allows multi-threading, a technique by which a single set of code can be used by several processors at different stages of execution
 ### Comparison between StringBuffer and StringBuilder
-- Each method in StringBuffer is synchronized, it does not allow two threads to simultaneously access the same method
+- Each method in `StringBuffer` is synchronized, it does not allow two threads to simultaneously access the same method
 - Each method can be accessed by one thread at a time
 - Thus, StringBuilder is faster than the StringBuffer when calling the same methods of each class
 - However, StringBuilder is not thread safe

 ---

 ## Annotations
 ### @Override
-- Assures that subclass method is overriding parent class method
+- Assures that a subclass method is overriding the parent class method

 ### @SupressWarnings
 - Used to suppress warnings during compilation

 ### @Deprecated
 - Used to warn users that the method is deprecated, and may be removed in future versions

 ---

 ## Error
 - Something severe has happened
 - Program should crash instead of handling the error